They set out the basis of our professional relationship with you in accepting and actioning your instructions.

 The basis on which fees will be charged and payment is to be made is set out in our Terms above.

 We may deduct, from any funds held on your behalf in our trust account, any fees, expenses and other charges for which we have provided an invoice.
+Any costs incurred by us on your behalf charged by another entity (disbursement) will also be charged to you and noted on our invoice as disbursements.

 We hold professional indemnity insurance that meets or exceeds the minimum standards specified by the Law Society.
 We will provide you with particulars of the minimum standards on request.